nikolaospapagiannis/nebula-ai/REMAINING_OPEN_POINTS.md

   NO MOCKS.
 NO FAKES.
 ALL REAL IMPLEMENTATIONS.

-  You can now log in and test the complete Fireflies.ai clone with the futuristic enterprise design!
+  You can now log in and test the complete Nebula AI with the futuristic enterprise design!